aecobb53/weatherman/docs/api.md

 `/api/report` _Not working yet_

-Currently this is called the exact same as the `/api/dump` but it returns a differenly formatted list.
+Currently this is called the exact same as the `/api/dump` but it returns a differently formatted list.
 The format of the returned json.
 ```text
 list of cities